vergun/cosmopolitan/README.md

 - twitter     : cosmopolitan.twitter()
 - facebook    : cosmopolitan.facebook()

-This library doesn't make assumptions about where you will embed these links, that's up to you, for example if you have this chunk of HTML:
+This library doesn't make assumptions about where you will embed these links.
+For example if you have this HTML:

     <a href="" id="google">Share on Google</a>

-You could call to set up sharing:
+You could set up sharing with:

     $('#google').href(cosmopolitan.google()) //using Jquery

     document.getElementById('google').href = cosmopolitan.google() //using regular JavaScript

-3. Relax and enjoy
+3 Relax and enjoy
 --------------

 Now you can sit back, relax and enjoy your Cosmpolitan.